 If you measure some samples in a 10-mm cell and others in a 20-mm cell, you will not be able to compare the measurements.
 So, what is the proper path length for your samples?
 That depends.

 Sometimes the path length may be specified by your measurement method.
-For instance, ASTM D1500 requires that measurements of samples for which the ASTM D1500 Index will be calculated be made in a 33-mm transmission cell.
+For instance, ASTM D1500 requires that measurements of samples for which the ASTM D1500 Index will be calculated be made in a 33-mm transmittance cell.
 This kind of specific requirement makes your decision easy.

 In other cases you may have limited quantities of sample available or it may be an expensive product that you'd like to use sparingly.
 You might choose to use a special small path length cell that requires only a very small amount of sample.